Icy Road Safety.com - Prepare for Weather's Most Underrated Hazard

 LCR (Loss-of-Control Risk): The risk of a motor vehicle losing control due to reduced road surface friction from winter precipitation.
 Based on 1-hour precipitation amounts (QPF), precipitation type, surface temperature, surface dewpoint, surface relative humidity and surface wind gusts.
 LCR charts show the maximum values of LCR expected during the time period represented on the chart.
 See the main LCR page for detailed synopsis of LCR calculation.

-The scale used on BFP, NFP and AFP is zero to 0.1 inches of liquid-equivalent precipitation of any type (rain, snow, sleet, graupel, freezing rain, freezing drizzle, drizzle).
+The scale used on CIP, BFP, NFP and AFP is zero to 0.1 inches of liquid-equivalent precipitation of any type (rain, snow, sleet, graupel, freezing rain, freezing drizzle, drizzle).
 Precipitation amounts above 0.1 inches are represented at the same color as 0.1 inches.

 < Back to LCR Main Page